anujitbasu/ga_hw/Project/01_ProjectQuestion.md

   * TAXI_ID : An ID for the taxi.
   * TIMESTAMP : A unix timestamp for the start of the ride.
   * DAY_TYPE : An ID for a weekday vs a weekend vs a holiday
-  * MISSING_DATA : An indnicator to alert that some data might be missing
+  * MISSING_DATA : An indnicator to alert that the GPS data stream (see POLYLINE below) is missing one (or more) locations.
-  * POLYLINE : A series of [Longitude, Latitude] points signifying the path of the ride.
+  * POLYLINE : A GPS stream of [Longitude, Latitude] points signifying the path of the ride.
 The first point is the start location and the last point is the destination.

+**Data Analysis (So-Far)**

+ * All three types of ride originations (CALL_TYPE) are well repersented in the data.
+ * There are many complications / inaccuracies in the GPS POLYLINE data that is not inicated by the MISSING_DATA indicator.
+  * Some of the records have no GPS data at all.
+These records cannot be used
+  * While most of the locations are within the city ofPorto, some of the rides take us well outside the city.
+These are **outliers**?
+  * Some of the rides show a starting or ending location that is wildly off (like in the ocean) and not consistent with other locations in the ride POLYLINE.
+These locations seem to be **errors**.
+  * A determination / decision will need to be made as to what is an outlier location and what is an erroneous location.
+How much should outliers be filtered out from the dataset.
+  * While the GPS stream location points can be assumed to be chronologically sequential, there is no indication that we can assume them to be reported on a regular and equal periodicity.
+ * The typical training data record contains an entire path.
+One complete path can produce multiple partial trip paths (or trajectories) from the starting point to various points in the location stream.
+Therefore, one record can translate into multiple training records.
+But all these records will have the same output, the destination.
+ * Many of the records have hundreds of waypoints (in the Polyline), and some even have thousands.
+It is important to not go overboard with the partial path concept described above.